All Episodes

 Hannity tonight, 9 Eastern on the Fox News Channel.

-We got a great show.
+We've got a great show.

 We'll tell you about that in a minute.

-The idea of holding a victory rally like this for Justice Kavanaugh to say this the court should not be a partisan institution, but then stand there and thank mainly Republicans.
+The idea of holding a victory rally like this for Justice Kavanaugh to say the court should not be a partisan institution, but then stand there and thank mainly Republicans.

-Joe Manchin got a shout-out for his vote.
+Joe Manchin got a shout out for his vote.

 It's just not something that's supposed to happen.

-Prove that this president is our divider in chief.
+Proof that this president is our divider in chief.

 Time and again, when the president gets a chance to heal the country, he does just the opposite.